-V. Optional Program Transport of CHRONIC and SCENE Ventilated Patients
+V. Optional Program Transport of CHRONIC and SCENE Ventilated Patients a) Chronic ventilated patient

-To define the indications for use of a mechanical ventilator by a EMT-P for the following patient categories:
+To define the indications for use of a mechanical ventilator:

-- a) Chronic ventilated patient - The level of care required for the inter-facility transport of "chronic ventilated patients" is within the scope of practice of a paramedic who has been credentialed, is competent, and received adequate training specific to the patient's condition and the equipment necessary to provide care. - b) Patient ventilated at the scene of an emergency The level of care required for the transport of a ventilated patient from the "scene of an emergency" is within the scope of practice of a paramedic who has been credentialed, is competent, and received adequate training specific to the patient's condition and the equipment to provide care.
+The level of care required for the inter-facility transport of "chronic ventilated patients" is within the scope of practice of a paramedic who has been credentialed, is competent, and received adequate training specific to the patient's condition and the equipment necessary to provide care.
+Exeption: A CRT, CRT-I or EMT-B may transport a chronically ventilated patient who is going for routine medical care and has in attendance a patient provided attendant who can manage the patient's own ventilator.

+b) Patient ventilated at the scene of an emergency The level of care required for the transport of a ventilated patient from the "scene of an emergency" is within the scope of practice of a paramedic who has been credentialed, is competent, and received adequate training specific to the patient's condition and the equipment to provide care.